markcmurphy/devdocs-portal/Scripts.md

 #### Stencil vs Blueprint

 As mentioned above, BigCommerce supports two theme engines: Stencil and Blueprint.
 Stencil is our latest theme framework, and all new stores only have access to Stencil themes.
-However, older stores may still be using our legacy theme engine, Blueprint, which does not have the ability to render scripts inserted through the Script Manager API.
+However, older stores may still be using our legacy theme engine, Blueprint, which cannot render scripts inserted via the Script Manager API.

 Because of this, you’ll need to check whether a user is running Stencil to determine if their store supports the Script Manager API.
 To do this, use the [Get Store Information API](https://developer.bigcommerce.com/api/v2/#store-information-reference) endpoint and check the `stencil_enabled` flag. (requires [store_v2_information_read_only scope](https://developer.bigcommerce.com/api/#oauth-scopes)).